I’m having trouble buying tickets online, can you help me?

 While many people enjoy getting a little dressy for our performances, there is no dress code.
 If dressing up is not your thing, don’t worry—this is Portland so hiking boots aren’t out of place in our audience!
-Perfume and cologne: in consideration of those around you, please remember that some patrons have allergies to perfumes and colognes.
+Perfume and cologne: in consideration of those around you, please remember that some patrons have allergies to strong scents.

 How early do I need to arrive for a concert?

 Please try to arrive at least 30 minutes before the scheduled start time (earlier is better if you plan to buy tickets at the door).
 This gives you ample time to settle in and helps us keep the show on time and running smoothly.
 Latecomers will be admitted at staff discretion between movements or works.

 We offer pre-concert talks 60 minutes prior to most concerts (except Messiah and Young People’s Concerts).
 Free and open to the public, these talks are on topics related to the music being performed, and are presented by performers or guest scholars.
 They are great opportunities to learn more about the music and meet those creating it.

 How long are your concerts?